as

 vlcm trigger-app foreground -i <instance_id>

-App remains invisible after bringing to foreground
+The app remains invisible after bringing to foreground

 Cause: Multiple apps running on Metro server or UI code errors.
-Only one app can use Metro server at a time.
+Only one app can use the Metro server at a time.

 Solution: